 The button protrudes beyond the rear of the body and is easy to activate.
 However, I found that the switch is somewhat difficult to click to the constant on.
 I believe this is intentional – an easy to access button for momentary use, but it is not likely to click to constant on without deliberate intent.

-This light is rated to be waterproof to 1 meter for 30 minutes (more on that below.)
+This light is rated to be waterproof to 1 meter for 30 minutes (more on that in the testing section below.)
 The body is machined 6000-series, aircraft-grade aluminum and is sealed with rubber O-rings.
 A MilSpec anodized black finish is standard.

 Streamlight includes a removable clip for the light.
-It serves its purpose well, and I did not see any signs of it weakening over time.
+It serves its purpose well, and I did not see any signs of it weakening over the past three years.
 The clip can be positioned so the light rides high or low in the pocket.

 There are flat spots machined into the cooling fins on the head of the light.
 These are designed to prevent the light from rolling away.
 While they do work, I found the belt clip was far more effective at preventing roll.